 I don’t understand people’s obsession with sex.
-I might even be ok if I never had it again.
+Maybe I’d even be ok if I never had it again.

 Some of the above aren’t, in isolation, unusual (although I would argue they still put me in a minority).
 But together I think they do give me an outlook on life that is shared by very few people.

 Ok, this section is a long one, so let’s break it down even further…